goadesign/clue/log/README.md

 [LEVEL] [key=val key=val ...] message
 ```

+The output is colored if the application is running in a terminal.

 The format can be changed by using the `WithFormat` function.
 The following
 example shows how to change the format: